- Home

 Having radiation therapy

 Treatment is carefully planned to ensure that any remaining cancer cells are destroyed while causing the least possible harm to normal tissue.
 During a radiation therapy session, you will lie under a machine called a linear accelerator.
-The radiation is directed at lymph glands in the back of the abdomen or in the pelvis.
+The radiation is directed at the cancerous lymph nodes.
 The unaffected testicle may be covered with a lead barrier to help preserve your fertility.

 Side effects of radiation therapy